atef-arfaoui/atef-arfaoui.github.io/_posts/2020-03-08-bloomfilters-for-humans.markdown

 ---

 ![Bloom filter](/images/bloom_intro.jpg)
-My story with Bloom filters started back in 2018 or 2017 .. not quite sure.
-Our team manager reached out and pointed to this data structure that could be used for anonymizing personal data (PII) stored in our servers.
-We needed to prepare ourselves for GDPR migration.
+My first encounter with Bloom Filter was in 2018.
+We were preparing for GDPR migration.
+So, our team manager suggested that we could use this data structure to anonymize personal data (PII) stored in our servers.
 To fully understand what's a Bloom Filter, I decided to write it from scratch.
-If you are planning to google "bloom filter" just hold on for second and follow me along.
-**_what is a Bloom filter ?_**
+**_So what is a Bloom filter in first place?_**

-A Bloom Filer is a **probablistic** data structure which is used to check the existance of an element in set.
-It is mainly used for **space effeciancy**.
-The price paid for that is **accucrancy** -> that's why it's called probablictic data structure.
+A Bloom Filter is a **probabilistic** data structure that is used to check the existence of an element in a set.
+It is mainly used for **space efficiency**.
+The price paid for that is **accuracy** -> that's why it's called probabilistic data structure.
 In other words, there is the possibility for **false positive** values.
-BF (Bloom Filter) claims that the element exists in the set but in realty it's not.
+The Bloom Filter claims that the element exists in the set but in realty it's not.

-To resume that, there are two cases when checking the exsitance of an element:
+To resume that, there are two cases when checking the existence of an element:
-  1. Element is definiely **_not_** in set.
+  1. Element is definitely **_not_** in the set.
-  2. **_Maybe_** in set (possibily of False positives).
+  2. Element is **_Maybe_** in the set (possibility of False positives).

+**Note:** _If the element is not on the set, the Bloom Filter will never claim that it exists (impossible to have false negative)._

-Bloom filter representation is **one demension array initiated with zeros** (length is **_m_**).
+Bloom filter representation is **one dimensional array initiated with zeros** (length is **_m_**).

+There are two steps to use the Bloom filter:
+  1. Adding elements to the Bloom filter.
+  2. Checking if an element exists in the Bloom filter.

-To seed this array we need to use hash functions.
-We can use more that one hash function (number of hash functions is **_k_**).
+When we add elements to the Bloom Filter we use hash functions to seed the initial array.
+The element that we want to add to Bloom filter we can use more that one hash function (number of hash functions is **_k_**).
 Hashed input will mark ones in this initiated array.

-The bloom filter essentially consists of a bit-vector or bit-array(a list containing only either 0 or 1-bit value) of length **_m_**).
+The Bloom filter essentially consists of a bit-vector or bit-array (a list containing only either 0 or 1-bit value) of length **_m_**).
 Initially all values are set to zero, as shown below.
 ![Empty Bloom Filter](/images/empty_bf.png)

 To add an item to the bloom filter, we feed it to **_k_** different hash functions and set the bits to one at the resulting positions.
-As you can see, in hash tables we would’ve used a single hash function, and, as a result, had only a single index as output.
-But in the case of the bloom filter, we would use multiple hash functions, which would give us multiple indexes.
+As we can see, in hash tables we would’ve used a single hash function, and, as a result, had only a single index as output.
+But in the case of the Bloom filter, we would use multiple hash functions, which would give us multiple indexes.
 ![Seeded Bloom Filter](/images/test_added_to_bf.png)

 In the above example:
-  * m = 10  -> **lenght of the bitarray**
+  * m = 10 -> **length of the bitarray**
   * k = 2  -> **number of hash functions**

 ### Bloom Filter in Python